matthew-tfs/docs.mjcb.io/content/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2019-guide/_index.md

 ## Environment Design and Overview ##

-This guide uses a simplified and very basic Server Infrastructure and is the bare minimum that is required for Active Directory Certificate Services to operate correctly.
-It is technically possible to run Active Directory Certificate Services on the same Server as a Domain Controller, but this is very bad practice and can have some unintended consequences if there is ever an issue with it.
+This guide uses a simplified and very basic server infrastructure and is the bare minimum that is required for Active Directory Certificate Services to operate correctly.
+It is technically possible to run Active Directory Certificate Services on the same server as a Domain Controller, but this is very bad practice and can have some unintended consequences if there is ever an issue with it.
 It is also incredibly insecure to have your Root Certificate Server available at all times.

 The example that is going to be used in this guide is the **TFS Labs** Domain (**corp.tfslabs.com**).
-It is very basic in design, and there is a total of 3 Servers, 1 Workstation and 1 iOS Device:
+It is very basic in design, and there is a total of 3 servers, 1 Workstation and 1 iOS Device:

 ![TFS Labs Certificate Authority Infrastructure Overview](/images/microsoft/windows-server/windows-server-roles-features/adcs/adcs-windows-server-2019-guide/ca-infrastructure-overview.png)